Is There A Better Way To Sparent (Sports Parent)?

 - PRACTICE.
 Instead of plopping down and watching your child do drills and analyzing their every move, use that time to make you more efficient in your daily life.
 Do your grocery shopping for the week (bring cooler bags for perishables).
 Get your mani-pedi out of the way, work out at the field or nearby gym, read a book, call the grandparents and old friends from the car, pay your bills, practice meditation.
 Do anything that improves your life instead of sitting and watching practice.

 - THE MONEY.
 Youth sports is a big business and there is no way around a lot of the costs.
 But here are a few ideas to help your bank account and your conscience.
 Find a program to donate used sporting equipment.
-My daughter is adopting a team on Passback and will head up a collection and donation targeting one soccer team in need.
 A few options that exist…Passback, Let’s Play It Forward, or Leveling The Playing Field.
 And to save a few bucks, especially if your child is trying a sport for the first time, shop at a used sporting goods store.
 You can easily pick up everything you need at one of these stores and for a fraction of the price: Play It Again Sports, EBay Sports, or take matters into your own hands and try an exchange: Swap Me Sports or Sideline Swap.